 But even though visitors are attracted to Sutter Creek by its natural beauty, “gold fever” is still the biggest draw, and a no trip to the area would be complete without a stop at the Roaring Camp Mining Company.

-An old camp for Forty Niners, Roaring Camp provides a unique look at the California Gold Rush.
-And because the camp was difficult to access at one time, most of the gold still remains, offering visitors a chance to see a real operating gold mine where they too can mine their own gold by panning, sluicing, dredging and dry washing in the Mokelumne River.
+An old camp for Forty Niners, Roaring Camp, provides a unique look at the California Gold Rush.
+And because the camp was difficult to access at one time, most of the gold remains, offering visitors a chance to see a real operating gold mine where they too can mine their gold by panning, sluicing, dredging, and dry washing in the Mokelumne River.

-The fishing on the river here is unsurpassed as water is so clear that visitors can actually see the fish swim by.
+The fishing on the river here is unsurpassed as water is so clear that visitors can see the fish swim.
 There are also a few waterfalls and natural rock formations that also provide some secluded swimming holes for those hot summer days.
 Open May – September.

 For those searching for even more gold county history, a visit to the Black Chasm Cavern with its calcite formations including rare helictite crystals, as well as a tour of one of the most famous mines of the Mother Lode — the historic Kennedy Gold Mine — is also in order.
 With so many things to do in and around Sutter Creek, you may want to spend a few days exploring the area.